Fuel Storage Tanks: Key Features for Efficient Management

 What are fuel storage tanks?

-• receive the fuel
+• Receive the fuel.

-• Store fuel as such, in optimal conditions.
+• Maintain the fuel in optimal conditions.

 fuel storage tank features